Industry UX Research

 We’ve identified 270 in-depth User Experience design guidelines that are particularly important to B2B e-commerce sites.
 By querying 10,000+ UX performance ratings from our past UX audits of B2B sites, against the 700+ UX guidelines in our research catalog, we’ve identified 270 guidelines to be of particular relevance to B2B sites, as they are either highly related to the challenges that B2B sites are facing, or as they are shown to have a relatively high UX impact compared to how many B2B sites get them wrong.

-We’ve conducted a B2B UX benchmark, assessing 9 B2B sites across 270+ UX guidelines most applicable to B2B sites.
+We’ve conducted a B2B UX benchmark, assessing 19 B2B sites across the 270+ research-based UX parameters relevant to Insurance websites.
 You can view the B2B site’s UX performance in the graph above.

 Each theme and topic in the graph above can be expanded for an in-depth view of the ‘current state’ of B2B website UX performances. (scroll down to access the in-depth case-studies for each site)